 A yacht vacation is the ultimate relaxing holiday.
-With sun, sea and 5-star service it doesn’t get any better.
-As you step on deck, you will experience new rules and etiquette as the nautical way of life.
+With sun, sea and 5-star service, it doesn’t get any better.
+You will experience new rules and etiquette as the nautical way of life as you step on deck.
 Just follow a few simple guidelines to make your trip as pleasant as possible for everyone.

 No matter how large the vessel, the kitchen is called the “galley”, and the bathroom is called the “head”.
 While no one wants to be bound to “rules” on their vacation, we all appreciate some common courtesy.

-There’s one thing all yachts have in common: a basket for footwear by the passerelle or gangway or at the entrance of the main salon when you get on deck.
+There’s one thing all yachts have in common: a basket for footwear by the passerelle or gangway or at the main salon entrance when you get on deck.
 Here street shoes can be deposited until it’s time to go ashore again.
-High heels can scratch and damage the Teak decking, whereas street shoes can deposit dirt, dust and mud that can ruin a yacht’s plush carpets.
-Aboard the boat you can go barefoot, wear clean socks, or wear a pair of slippers or sometimes clean, specific light-soled shoes.
-Check with your Charter Broker regarding the yacht‘s footwear policy.
-You can still pack your stilettos or favourite street shoes for when you go ashore; you just can’t step on board wearing them.
+High heels can scratch and damage the Teak decking, whereas street shoes can deposit dirt, dust and mud that ruin a yacht’s plush carpets.
+Aboard the boat, you can go barefoot, wear clean socks, wear a pair of slippers or sometimes clean, specific light-soled shoes.
+Check with your Charter Broker regarding the yacht’s footwear policy.
+You can still pack your stilettos or favourite street shoes for when you go ashore; you can’t step onboard wearing them.

-It is preferable to take suitable soft-shell luggage that is easily stored as storage space is limited.
+It is preferable to take suitable soft-shell luggage easily stored as storage space is limited.
 Hard-shell luggage could cause damage and is difficult to store.

 Your Charter Broker will work with the Captain to create a dream itinerary before your charter.
-Of course once on-board, you may decide to follow a different route.
+Of course, once onboard, you may decide to follow a different route.
 If you would like to change course, discuss your wishes with the Captain.
-The Captain will consider your request, taking into account the local conditions and prevailing weather.
+The Captain will consider your request, considering the local conditions and prevailing weather.
 The Captain has the final say as his first responsibility is your safety.

 Please follow the strict chain of command on a yacht.
-Although the crew will always aim to please you, it’s proper etiquette to direct any requests you may have while on board (apart from drinks orders) to the Captain.
+Although the crew will always aim to please you, it’s proper etiquette to direct any requests you may have while onboard (apart from drinks orders) to the Captain.
 If you’re unhappy with something, tell the Captain.
-A request pertaining to the yacht’s interior, such as swapping cabins, laundry instructions or menu changes should be directed to the Chief Stew.
+A request about the yacht’s interior, such as swapping cabins, laundry instructions or menu changes, should be directed to the Chief Stew.
 The captain will discuss the day’s itinerary each morning at breakfast.
-So please use this opportunity to raise any issues so they can be resolved immediately.
+So please use this opportunity to raise any issues to be resolved immediately.
 Should the Captain not be able to assist, please contact your Charter Broker.

 The crew generally consist of a Captain, a stewardess/hostess, a chef and a deckhand.
 The bigger the yacht, the more pairs of hands will be on deck.
-The charter guests may request a crew relationship beforehand, this may be informal or discreet (where they remain in the background until asked to perform a service).
+The charter guests may request a crew relationship beforehand; this may be informal or discreet (where they remain in the background until asked to perform a service).
 Treat the crew as you would most valued employees.
-The crew – from the chef through to the stewardesses – have an extremely busy schedule.
+The crew – from the chef through to the stewardesses – have a hectic schedule.
 Each one is trained to ensure your holiday exceeds your expectations.
 Acting dismissive or rude towards the crew may influence the quality and enthusiasm of the service you will receive.

-The crew quarters are very small and separate from the guest spaces, with its own entrance.
-This is the crew’s private space and their privacy should be respected.
-Due to the busy 24-hour schedule of yacht crew, there will almost always be someone asleep in the cabins, and crew might not be in uniform or set to entertain guests.
+The crew quarters are tiny and separate from the guest spaces, with their own entrance.
+This is the crew’s private space, and their privacy should be respected.
+Due to the busy 24-hour schedule of yacht crew, there will almost always be someone asleep in the cabins, and the crew might not be in uniform or set to entertain guests.
 You’re welcome to request a quick tour of the crew accommodations if you’re interested, but this area is generally off-limits.

-Do not try to be polite by helping the crew clear plates or make beds as they may feel the service they provide is inadequate.
+Do not try to be polite by helping the crew clear plates or make beds, as they may feel the service they provide is inadequate.
 They are proud of their jobs, so sit back and enjoy their service.
 Be kind to the crew and allow them time for housekeeping.
-You might want to party all night, but bear in mind that they have to get up to prepare breakfast at 6:00.
-They are always busy, so no matter how friendly they are, afford them the respect they deserve.
+You might want to party all night but bear in mind that they have to get up to prepare breakfast at 6:00.
+They are always busy, so afford them the respect they deserve no matter how friendly they are.

-Complete the Preference Sheet provided by your Charter Broker well in advance of the charter to notify the chef of any special dietary requirements, or favourite foods and beverages you want to enjoy on board.
-The galley (of course you knew that is the kitchen!) on a yacht is a commercial workspace much like a restaurant kitchen and entry is generally “by invitation only”.
+Complete the Preference Sheet provided by your Charter Broker well before the charter to notify the chef of any special dietary requirements or favourite foods and beverages you want to enjoy onboard.
+The galley (of course, you knew that is the kitchen!) on a yacht is a commercial workspace like a restaurant kitchen, and entry is generally “by invitation only”.
 The chef is usually hard at work preparing your next delectable feast or cooking for the crew.
 Give the chef as much advance notice as possible if you plan to skip a meal to eat ashore.
 Don’t help yourself to anything in the galley without first asking the chef.
-Most yachts have mini-refrigerators in the guest areas, which are stocked with your favourite drinks and snacks throughout your stay.
+Most yachts have mini-refrigerators in the guest areas, stocked with your favourite drinks and snacks throughout your stay.

-On smaller yachts, like catamarans, the guests and crew generally enjoy a more casual relationship, whereas on larger yachts, the separation between guests and crew is more formal.
+On smaller yachts, like catamarans, the guests and crew generally enjoy a more casual relationship, whereas, on larger yachts, the separation between guests and crew is more formal.
 Unless there is a special celebration, the crew does not eat with the charter guests.
 If you want to have the Captain join you for a drink or dinner, don’t hesitate to ask, but don’t be offended if he declines.
 Operating a yacht is time-consuming and captains will often work at night and rest at unusual hours.
-If you wish to have a private space, whether the top deck or saloon, ask the Chief Stew and the crew will honour that.
-The crew have signed confidentiality agreements and there are social media blackouts in place.
+If you wish to have a private space, whether the top deck or saloon, ask the Chief Stew, and the crew will honour that.
+The crew have signed confidentiality agreements, and social media blackouts are in place.
 So, what happens on the yacht, stays on the yacht.

-One of the great joys of going on holiday is seeing new places, and your own yacht allows you even more freedom to decide what you want to see.
+One of the great joys of going on holiday is seeing new places, and your yacht allows you even more freedom to decide what you want to see.
 However, don’t expect your crew to accompany you on sightseeing trips.
 While you enjoy sightseeing or shopping, the interior crew will use that time to ensure you return to a freshly spruced up yacht for you to enjoy on your return.
-If you are spending the day on the beach picking up shells etc., please give them to a deckhand to rinse before going aboard.
+If you spend the day on the beach picking up shells, please give them to a deckhand to rinse before going aboard.

-Your safety and enjoyment on board is the prime responsibility of the Captain and crew and they therefore view it as a serious matter.
-The Captain and crew will give you a complete briefing on safety procedures before you leave port.
+Your safety and enjoyment on board is the prime responsibility of the Captain and crew, and they, therefore, view it as a serious matter.
+The Captain and crew will give you a complete briefing on safety procedures before leaving port.
 Pay close attention as these rules are in place for your comfort and ultimate safety.
 Inform a crew member if you’re planning to go for a swim or leave the yacht.
 Generally, the crew will keep an eye on guests, but if you don’t see anyone around when you’re about to launch off the swim platform, please find someone and inform them of your intentions.
-The captain and crew want to provide you with the best vacation possible and, within reason, cater to your every wish – but they are also ultimately responsible for your safety and the safety of the yacht.
+The captain and crew want to provide you with the best vacation possible and, within reason, cater to your every wish – but they are also ultimately responsible for your safety and the yacht’s safety.
 If weather conditions or other safety constraints prevent sailing to a selected area, please don’t argue with the captain.
 If you have children, make sure they wear lifejackets and are with a supervising adult while the yacht is moving.
-Also as an adult, wear a lifejacket if you get seasick while the yacht is in motion.
+Also, as an adult, wear a lifejacket if you get seasick while the yacht is in motion.

 Note that the fuel costs are also included in the APA.
-Check your yacht‘s fuel consumption with your Charter Broker.
-For example, a motor yacht with a maximum speed of 30 knots per hour and a fuel consumption of 800 litres per hour will perhaps have a more efficient cruising speed at 20 knots per hour, which reduces her fuel consumption to 400 litres per hour.
-That means you can now travel for three hours covering a distance of 60 nautical miles and only use 1200 litres of diesel.
+Check your yacht’s fuel consumption with your Charter Broker.
+For example, a motor yacht with a maximum speed of 30 knots per hour and fuel consumption of 800 litres per hour will perhaps have a more efficient cruising speed at 20 knots per hour, which reduces her fuel consumption to 400 litres per hour.
+That means you can now travel for three hours, covering 60 nautical miles and only use 1200 litres of diesel.
 Therefore think twice before asking the Captain to travel to a destination at maximum speed.
-You might like to take notes of time and speed traveled during your charter to compare it to the Captain’s notes.
+You might like to take notes of the time and speed travelled during your charter to compare it to the Captain’s notes.